Fair Graph Machine Learning under Adversarial Missingness Processes: Proof of Theorems

-Given an instance of \textit{MkU}, we define a corresponding instance of the \textit{Adversarial Missingness for Minimizing the Bias in the Data (AMMBD)} problem as follows.
+Under our coverage model, the reduction is straightforward.
+Given an instance of \textit{MkU}, we define a corresponding instance of the \textit{Adversarial Missingness against Data Bias (AMADB)} problem as follows.
 We represent each item in $\mathcal{I}$ and each set in $\mathcal{S}$ as a data point $x$ and assign all data points to both the non-sensitive group ($s_v=0$) and the positive class ($y=1$).
 Moreover, we will add one data point $x'$ that will belong to the sensitive group ($s_v=1$) and the positive class ($y=1$).
 Therefore, the resulting set of data points is $\{x_1, x_2, \ldots x_n\}$, where $n=|\mathcal{S}|+|\mathcal{I}|+1$.
 Moreover, let $x_i$ cover $x_j$ iff $x_i$ represents a set $S_i \in \mathcal{S}$, $x_j$ represents an item $i_j \in \mathcal{I}$, and $i_j \in S_i$.
-It follows that minimizing the bias in the AMMBD instance by selecting data points $x_j$ to be labeled is equivalent to minimizing the coverage in the corresponding \textit{MkU} instance.
+It follows that minimizing the bias in the AMABD instance by selecting data points $x_j$ to be labeled is equivalent to minimizing the coverage in the corresponding \textit{MkU} instance.

-In terms of approximation, the best-known approximation algorithm for the \textit{minimum k-union problem} used in our reduction is $O(n^{1/4+\epsilon})$, where $n$ is the number of sets and $\epsilon > 0. $, which is mapped to the size of the graph in our problem \cite{chlamtavc2017minimizing}.
-This means that at least $O(kn^{1/4})$ nodes would have to be selected to achieve the optimal coverage for $k$ nodes.
-We note that this is a worse approximation than the classical $O(\log(n))$-approximation for set cover achieved by a greedy algorithm.